No Always Means No

 Date 36 Dr. Dave the Delusional

 Synopsis: Oh boy.
 Extremely tall.
 Extremely awkward.
 Extremely intelligent.
 Extremely weird.
-Like such a weird dude that he is comically the closest person I’ve seen that resembles a real life cartoon character.
+Like such a weird dude that he is comically the closest person, I’ve seen that resembles a real-life cartoon character.
 Think a mix of Goofy, Dr. Doofenshmirtz, Pinky, and Anton Ego.
 Dave insists on putting Dr. in front of his name as he is incredibly proud of his doctorate in chemistry.
-What prey tell does a man with a doctorate in chemistry do with such a prestigious title?
+What pray tell does a man with a doctorate in chemistry do with such a prestigious title?
 Grows and breeds marijuana of course!
 Not just any kind of marijuana, but a hybrid breed that is taking the industry by storm….

 Yelp review: Dr. Dave humorously responded to my tinder bio with an opening joke about how he would let me buy him dinner in exchange for being a subject in my social experiment.
 At least I thought he was joking… he wasn’t!

-What I learned about myself: I have canceled dates, walked out of dates, made up excuses to leave early, endured dates, enjoyed dates, and treasured dates.
+What I learned about myself: I have canceled dates, walked out of dates, made up excuses to leave early, endured dates, enjoyed dates, and treasured dates on my 50 first dates journey.
 Each date and each person has provided such unique experiences, and I really have tried hard to treat each as something special.
 I didn’t want to become disenchanted or disingenuous from just the sheer repetition of what I’m doing.
 I don’t compare my dates to one another; I walk in each time with an open mind and open heart.
-Sure there are some dates I look forward to more than others, but ultimately the moment I’m not willing to give another human being a fair shake at connection, is the moment I stop dating and walk away for good.
+Sure there are some dates I look forward to more than others, but ultimately the moment I’m not willing to give another human being a fair shake at connection is the moment I stop dating and walk away for good.

 Date 37.
 Electric Trevor